List of Adverse Events in Pfizer's Covid-19 mRNA Vaccine Post Marketing Experience Report

 Download Pfizer's report which lists all the adverse events from their own post analysis of the BNT162B2 Covid-19 mRNA ‘vaccine’.

-Listen to Dr Robert Malone while you browse down.
-He mentions Edward Dowd, a former Blackrock Fund Manager who tracked disability and death data from 4th quarter (2022) financial reports by UK & US life group life insurers who witnessed a surge in claims from the young, working age demographic since the ‘vaccine’ and ‘booster’ rollouts.
+Former Blackrock Fund Manager Edward Dowd tracked disability and death data from 4th quarter 2022 UK & US life group life insurers' reported a surge in claims from the young, working age demographic since the ‘vaccine’ and ‘booster’ rollouts.
+Deaths and disabilities have continued to increase in 2024.

 List of Adverse Events Reported by Pfizer